hyzhak/cs231n-lecture-notes/README.md

 # cs231n-lecture-notes
-My lecture notes of cs231n of Andrej Karpathy and Solutions for assignments
+My lecture notes of cs231n of Andrej Karpathy and Solutions for assignments.

 ## Notes :notebook: